mjordan/islandora_workbench/README.md

 * Whether your CSV column headers correspond to existing Drupal field machine names.
 * Whether all Drupal fields that are configured to be required are present in the CSV file.
 * Whether multivalued fields exceed their allowed number of values.
 * Whether the files named in the CSV file are present (but this check is skipped if `allow_missing_files: true` is present in your config file for "create" tasks).
+If `nodes_only` is true, this check is skipped.
 * If the `langcode` field is present in your CSV, whether values in it are valid Drupal language codes.
 * Whether values in the `title` field exceed Drupal's maximum length for titles of 255 characters (but this check is skipped if `validate_title_length` is set to `False`).
 * Whether values in text-type fields exceed their configured maximum length.
 * Whether either `media_type` or `media_types` is present in your configuration file.
+If `nodes_only` is true, this check is skipped.
 * Whether each row contains the same number of columns as there are column headers.
 * Whether the nodes refrenced in `field_member_of` (if that field is present in the CSV) exist.
 * Whether the columns required to create paged content are present (see "Creating paged content" below).